 You do not receive any of the benefits that are afforded as part of a SER such as holiday pay or sick pay which means that any time off, for a vacation or illness, usually hits you twice as hard.

 There are however many benefits to this type of work which include, and are not limited to, flexibility which allows individuals to juggle other priorities in their lives such as childcare and caregiving roles in addition to greater levels of autonomy.

 Why You Should Diversify Your Income

-I’ve got a few more Q&A style posts in the pipeline about working in the industry but if you have any specific questions, feel free to leave them in the comments or contact me via my social channels (linked below) or the ‘Contact’ page here on the blog!
+I’ve got a few more Q&A style posts in the pipeline about working in the industry but if you have any specific questions, feel free to leave them in the comments below or contact me via the ‘Contact’ page here on the blog!

 Did you transition from an SER to working in fitness?!
 What was your experience?
 Is this something you are thinking about for the future?!